semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

 Fill in the following values:

 - **SCIM connector base URL**: this is your [organization URL](./organizations#general-settings) followed by `/okta/scrim`.
-For example, if your organization url is `https://my-org.semaphoreci.com`, the value for this field is `https://my-org.semaphoreci.com/okta/scim`
+For example, if your organization URL is `https://my-org.semaphoreci.com`, the value for this field is `https://my-org.semaphoreci.com/okta/scim`
 - **Unique identifier field for users**: type the string "email"
 - **Supported provisioning actions**: select **Push New Users**, **Push Profile Updates**, and **Push Groups**
 - **Authentication Mode**: select **HTTP Header**